AnWeber/httpyac/README.md

   -r   --repeat       repeat count for requests
        --repeat-mode  repeat mode: sequential, parallel (default)
-       --root         absolute path to root dir of project -v   --verbose      make the operation more talkative
+       --root         absolute path to root dir of project --timeout      maximum time allowed for connections -v   --verbose      make the operation more talkative

 ```

+> --editor option only works on linux and mac ([see](https://github.com/nodejs/node/issues/21771))

 ## Settings